lacchain/lacchain-did-registry/DID_SPEC.md

 changeController(address identity, '0x0');
 ```

 If there is any other changes to the DID document after such a change,  all preexisting keys and services will be considered revoked.

+## Security and Privacy Considerations

+There are some features that this DID method implements related to security and privacy.

 ### Automatic Key Rotation

+Automatic key rotation allows automatically and individually per DID account to rotate the main DID controller.
+The purpose of this mechanism is to increase the security of the full control of the DID document.

 By default, is disabled for any DID the automatic key rotation.
 To enable this functionality for a specific account you need to execute the following smart contract method: